 - You may be lucky to hit the market with low supply and sparse competition.

-Obviously, the relationship between customer satisfaction and customer retention is not always direct.
+The relationship between customer satisfaction and customer retention is not always direct.
 Still, that’s an encouraging idea, as it stimulates you to seek new opportunities and adopt new tools and techniques.

 What can you gain by monitoring customer satisfaction and customer retention?